 1) Mix all your dry oats and nuts and things together in a bowl and set aside.

-2) In a small saucepan, heat honey over medium heat until it comes to a boil.
+2) In a small saucepan, heat maple syrup over medium heat until it comes to a boil.
 Stir often!
 Let it boil for 1 minute then remove from heat.
 Add peanut butter and sea salt.
 Stir to evenly combine.

-3) Add honey peanut butter mixture to your oat mixture.
+3) Add maple peanut butter mixture to your oat mixture.
 Stir well and fast before it cools too much, ensuring it is evenly combined.

 4) Line a square pan with parchment paper.
 Pour and flatten your granola mixture into the pan until it is flat and ready to harden.
 Refrigerate for 30 minutes and then slice it up to enjoy!
 Should keep in the fridge for a while.
 Keeps on the counter in an airtight container for about a week or so... but honestly, I don't really know, they are gone before we reach this amount of time.. :)